 Introduction to Kingston, Rhode Island

 Kingston, Rhode Island, in Washington county, is 16 miles S of Warwick, Rhode Island (center to center) and 65 miles S of Boston, Massachusetts.
-The town, which is located in the Providence - Fall River - Warwick metropolitan area, has a population of 5,446.
+The town is located in the Providence - Fall River - Warwick metropolitan area.

 Kingston, which was formerly known as Little Rest, was named in 1826, in honor of King Charles II of England.
 It was also the county seat for Washington County from 1752 to 1894.
 In 1974, a large part of Kingston became a National Register Historical District and was called Kingston Village Historical District.